 Possible Cause: Presser foot lifter has not been lowered onto fabric after threading.

 Solution: Lower the presser foot lifter before starting to sew.
 Don't "push" or "pull" the fabric as you sew.

-Possible Cause: Feed teeth are disengaged (lowered).
-Solution: If the feed teeth have been disengaged (lowered), raise them to resume regular sewing.
-(See page 24)
+Possible Cause: Feed dogs are covered by Darning Plate.

+Solution: If the feed dogs have been covered, the Darning Plate needs to be removed to resume regular sewing.